 Lonergan's dramas are so sharp because he cut his teeth as a playwright.
 Check out This Is Our Youth.

-Lonergan is a big time Hollywood film director, yet the dead end frustration of Affleck's character in many ways mirrors Lonergan's own frustrations trying to get Margaret into theaters -- an epic of being thwarted and humbled.The BEST SALES on Amazon NOW ]
+Lonergan is a big time Hollywood film director, yet the dead end frustration of Affleck's character in many ways mirrors Lonergan's own frustrations trying to get Margaret into theaters -- an epic of being thwarted and humbled.Most INTERESTING FINDS on Amazon]